ncbi/TPMCalculator/README.md

 This program calculates the TPM values for the exons and introns.
-It also compile a set of files per samples with the raw counts, TPM for exons and introns individually and for the whole transcript.
+It also compile a set of files per samples with the raw counts, TPM for exons and introns individually for the gene and transcripts.

+This program parse a GTF file and create a list of genes overlapping the exon regions among the transcripts and creating pure intronic regions.
+After this, the genes are compared with the other in order to overlap exons and introns.
+The final construction include exonic regions and pure intronic regions for each gene.

-The program parses RNA-Seq aligned reads (BAM files) in a directory and uses a GTF file to allocate the reads into the genomic features.
-Once all reads for a BAM file are allocated the program compute the TPM value for the exons, introns and for the union of the exons (transcript) and the union of the introns (intronic region).
+After that, the program parses RNA-Seq aligned reads (BAM files) in a directory or a single file allocating the reads into the genomic features for the before created genes and transcripts.

+Once all reads for a BAM file are allocated the program compute the TPM value for the exons, introns and for the union of the exons (gene and transcript) and the union of the introns (intronic region for genes and transcripts).
-Further analysis is executed to compute the mean of the TPM values between two conditions.
-The program includes two option -c (control group) and -t (treated group) that are the prefix pattern used to identify the control and treated groups from the BAM file names.

-For example, let's suppose that the conditions prefix patterns are NBC for control samples and CLL for treated samples.

-The BAM files can be named as:

-    NBC_1072821_accepted_hits.sorted.bam
-    NBC_1072822_accepted_hits.sorted.bam
-    CLL_1072723_accepted_hits.sorted.bam
-    CLL_1072724_accepted_hits.sorted.bam

-The program will calculate a CLL_exon TPM and CLL_intron TPM from the mean of all CLL exon and intron TPM values respectively.
-It will do the same with the NBC samples.

 ## Output files

-### Output file: .out
+### Output file: _[gene|transcript].out
-This file is created per sample and includes the TPM values at transcript level.
+This file is created per sample and includes the TPM values at gene or transcript level.

 The columns are:

 1. Gene_Id
-2. Transcript_Id
+2. Transcript_Id (Not present in the gene file)
 3. Chr
 4. Length (Transcript length)
-5. Count_Reads (Reads assigned to the transcript)
+5. Count_Reads (Reads assigned to the gene or transcript)
-6. TPM (TPM value for transcript)
+6. TPM (TPM value for the gene or transcript)
 7. Exon_Length (Sum of all exonic regions)
 8. Exon_Count_Reads (All reads assigned to the exonic regions)
 9. Exon_TPM (TPM for all the exonic regions)